-- a) Knowledge of relevant processes; - b) Skills and operations involved; - c) Results / products including calculation and reporting. - 10.1 The 50 marks meant for Internal Assessment (IA) of the performance in carrying out

-Practical shall further be allocated as under:
+- a) Knowledge of relevant processes; - b) Skills and operations involved; - c) Results / products including calculation and reporting. - 10.1 The 50 marks meant for Internal Assessment (IA) of the performance in carrying out Practical shall further be allocated as under:

-i Conduction of regular practical / experiments throughout 20 marks

-the semester

-ii Maintenance of lab records 10 marks

-iii Performance of mid-term test (to be conducted while conducting second test for theory courses); the performance assessments of the mid-term test includes performance in the conduction of experiment and write up about the experiment.
-20 marks

-Total 50 marks
+i Conduction of regular practical / experiments throughout the semester 20 marks ii Maintenance of lab records 10 marks iii Performance of mid-term test (to be conducted while conducting second test for theory courses); the performance assessments of the mid-term test includes performance in the conduction of experiment and write up about the experiment.
+20 marks Total 50 marks i Conducting of semester end practical examination 30 marks ii Write up about the experiment / practical conducted 10 marks iii Viva Voce 10 marks Total 50 marks